 Incorporating Indigenous Knowledge into primary and secondary school programs, particularly in the sciences, is essential for the new curriculum.
 But accomplishing this is difficult as few people have the broad background in education, Indigenous Studies, and science that is necessary to tackle the challenge.
 This project will involve using teaching pedagogies, combined with the latest research, to develop appropriate and regionally specific programs and materials for incorporating IK into the primary and secondary education curriculum.

 Mathematics in Indigenous Culture

 This project will explore the myriad ways in which mathematical knowledge is developed and used by Indigenous cultures (dubbed "ethnomathematics").
-This may involve studying Indigneous number systems, understanding the algorithms of marriage or totemic systems, or geometrical and spatial reasoning skills.
+This may involve studying Indigneous number systems, understanding the algorithms of marriage or totemic systems, or geometrical and spatial skills.

 Studies in Geomythology

 Many oral traditions describe various geological events, such as volcanic eruptions, tsunamis, earthquakes, and meteorite impacts.
 This project will involve surveying the historical and archival records for accounts of geological events, then working directly with community elders and custodians.
 Using geological and archaeological techniques, the student will analyse evidence of these events.
 For example, many Aboriginal traditions across Victoria and South Australia describe volcanic eruptions and tsunamis, but we do not know if these traditions are describing specific events.
 The project may also involve working with elders and custodians at places such as Liverpool Crater in western Arnhem Land or the volcanic Crater Lakes in northern Queensland.